SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 -   Expressions with the [`VALUE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expression_value.htm)
     operator construct a result in place based on a data type.
--   This result can be initial values for any non-generic data types, structures or internal tables.
+-   This result can be structures or internal tables.
+It can also be initial values for any non-generic data types.
     > **💡 Note**<br>
-> Elementary data types and reference types cannot be
-    explicitly specified for the construction of values here.
+    > Elementary data types and reference types cannot be explicitly specified for the construction of values here.
 -   Regarding the type specifications before and parameters within the
     parentheses: